 Fine: Highest parts of the design, cheek, neckline and headband are visibly worn, and somewhat flat.
 However, all major details remain clear, indicating an 1898 Indian penny in fine condition.
 Roundness of her cheek and chin has worn away.
 Along the back of her neck most fine details separating the hair curls are blended into one.
 Giving your coin definition the central area of the headdress is well defined with the headband and feathers separated.
 Overall a bold, moderately worn image remains.

 Good: Heavy wear reducing the design to just an outline describes an Indian penny in "good" condition.
 Normally protected by the line of the shoulder, no evidence of a beaded necklace is visible at the base of the neck.
 Once finely detailed feather and headband are now worn virtually smooth.
 Although recognizable by date and as an Indian penny, all major elements forming the design have merged.
 However, if a small amount of roundness is visible to her face your 1898 Indian head penny value is slightly higher.

 The Value of an Indian Penny | Very Solid

 A very popular coin, the value of an Indian Head penny is understood and appreciated by those who owns one.
-Common dates are now worth more than 75 cents each.
+Common dates are now worth one dollar each.
 Many collectors are building collections and putting a heavy demand on not only your 1898 Indian head penny value but also the very rare dates and better condition coins.
 Compare your coins to the values chart.